powercodeacademy/pca_typescript_lab_5/README.md

 These concepts are especially important when building applications with complex data models, user interfaces, or any system where you need to manage state and behavior in an organized way.

 ---

-## Ready to Start?

-Open `src/section1_classes.ts` and begin!
-The tests will guide you through each concept.
-Remember: TypeScript's class system is here to help you write better, more organized code.
-Embrace the structure—it's your friend! 🚀

 ### Common Troubleshooting